waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Challenge False Constraints:** My loop was prolonged by the false assumption that a solution *had* to be on the eastern side of 2F.
 When stuck, I must identify and challenge the root assumption that is constraining my strategy.
 - **Test All Variables:** When a puzzle has multiple similar elements (like the two pits in the lighthouse), they may not be functionally identical.
 Systematically test each one to ensure you don't miss a unique solution path.
 - **Abandon Failed Hypotheses Quickly:** If a puzzle element fails multiple simple tests (e.g., a suspected warp doesn't trigger on step-on, interaction while on tile, or interaction from adjacent tile), I must abandon the hypothesis immediately.
 Mark the area as a dead end (🚫) to avoid getting stuck in unproductive testing loops.
-- **Internal vs. External Puzzles:** When all paths inside a puzzle area (like the lighthouse) are confirmed dead ends, the solution is likely external.
+- **Internal vs. External Pzzles:** When all paths inside a puzzle area (like the lighthouse) are confirmed dead ends, the solution is likely external.
 I must expand my search area instead of getting stuck in an internal loop.
 - **Challenge Root Hypotheses:** When stuck or pursuing an overly complex strategy, the root assumption is likely flawed.
 Aggressively re-verify the foundational belief that led to the current strategy instead of just refining the failing strategy itself.

 ## Solved Puzzles